FreeRTOS/corePKCS11/README.md

 # Purpose

 Generally vendors for secure cryptoprocessors such as Trusted Platform Module ([TPM](https://en.wikipedia.org/wiki/Trusted_Platform_Module)), Hardware Security Module ([HSM](https://en.wikipedia.org/wiki/Hardware_security_module)), Secure Element, or any other type of secure hardware enclave, distribute a PKCS #11 implementation with the hardware.
-The purpose of this software only mock is therefore to provide a PKCS #11 implementation that allows for rapid prototyping and development before switching to a cryptoprocessor specific PKCS #11 implementation in production devices.
+The purpose of the corePKCS11 software only mock library is therefore to provide a non hardware specific PKCS #11 implementation that allows for rapid prototyping and development before switching to a cryptoprocessor specific PKCS #11 implementation in production devices.

 Since the PKCS #11 interface is defined as part of the PKCS #11 [specification](https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html) replacing this library with another implementation should require little porting effort, as the interface will not change.
 The system tests distributed in this repository can be leveraged to verify the behavior of a different implementation is similar to corePKCS11.

 ## Building Unit Tests.